Driven From Predator to Prey – Sharks Face Extinction

-Millions lose their fins and lives to the sharkfin soup market
+Millions are losing their fins and lives to the sharkfin soup market.

 The butchery takes place at sea where fishermen haul sharks aboard to saw off their fins and then dump the still-living creatures back into the ocean.
 The finless sharks writhe to the ocean floor, where they die of suffocation or are eaten by other predators.
 This hack-and-run strategy known as “finning” allows fisherman to ditch relatively unprofitable meat and sail to port with their cargos filled only with shark’s fins, which can sell for up to $400 a pound as the key ingredient in shark fin soup.
 More than 80 countries participate in the global market for shark fins, but few outlaw finning; and most of the slaughter occurs in international waters, where the industry is entirely unregulated.

 More than 100 million sharks are killed each year, depleting shark populations in some regions by 90 percent.
 The International Union for Conservation of Nature estimates that 30 percent of shark species are threatened with extinction.
 Sharks are particularly vulnerable because they reach sexual maturity late in life and produce few offspring.
 If current fishing practices aren’t curtailed, many species of shark – which have thrived as top predators for 450 million years – could vanish in decades.